mikedamay/dasblog-core/source/DasBlog.Tests/FunctionalTests/ComponentTests/ComponentTests.md

 DasBlog.Tests/FunctionalTests/ComponentTests/appsettings.json can be used to set log levels.
 Note that this overrides the settings in DasBlog.Tests/FunctionalTests/appsettings.json.

+The following code fragment shows a couple of typical component test and a typical test class.

 ##### Anatomy of a Component Test
 ```